densedever/Articles/expressive-js.md

 You can see where I'm going with this...

 At each method, the original list at the beginning is being changed slightly until the last method application.
-This a smooth pipeline of transforms that the data is going through that gives a result at the end.
+This is a smooth pipeline of transforms that the data is going through that gives a result at the end.
 This is a very powerful thing called *function composition*, which has entire branches of math behind it.
 Lists, their methods, and their being chained together like this make up an entire model of computation just by themselves, and this is what I'll be teaching you in this paper.

 Writing long pipelines is fun and all, but there should be a way to hold intermediate values, right?
 This is where I'm going to touch on arguably one of the most dangerous aspects of writing code that is both simple and predictable: storing data as program state.